-'Zany' EURO 2020 kicks off, but economic impact will be limited | DW | 11.06.2021
+'Zany' Euro 2020 kicks off, but economic impact will be limited | DW | 11.06.2021

-Despite the pandemic, Europe’s main international football competition kicks off with a unique hosting setup.
+Despite the pandemic, Europe’s main international football competition is kicking off with a unique hosting setup.
 The football ought to be the same as always, but the economic bottom line will be very different.

-When Michel Platini promoted his brainchild back in 2012 that EURO 2020 should be held in multiple European cities rather than in one host country, the word he used to describe his idea was "zany."

 Nine years on, Platini is long gone as UEFA president, a casualty of the corruption crisis involving FIFA and Sepp Blatter.
-The pandemic-battered 2020 is gone, without the Euros having adorned it.
+Pandemic-battered 2020 is gone, without the Euros having adorned it.
 But remarkably, despite everything, the zany idea endures.

-This strangest of European Championships kicks off this evening in Rome with a match between Italy and Turkey.
-Matches in Baku, Copenhagen, St. Petersburg follow on Saturday, with Bucharest, Amsterdam and London playing hosts on Sunday.
+This strangest of European Championships kicks off Friday evening in Rome with a match between Italy and Turkey.
+Matches in Baku, Copenhagen and St. Petersburg follow on Saturday, with Bucharest, Amsterdam and London playing hosts on Sunday.
 Budapest, Seville, Munich and Glasgow are the other host cities.

 The novel hosting format of Euro 2020 long predates the pandemic and was the brainchild of former UEFA President Michel Platini

-Stadiums at reduced capacity, test requirements to go to matches, fan zones or bars, and strict quarantine rules in many of the host nations is the new reality.
+Stadiums at reduced capacity, test requirements for spectators to go to matches, fan zones or bars, and strict quarantine rules in many of the host nations is the new reality.

 Hosting dividend divided